scala/docs.scala-lang/_overviews/macros/bundles.md

 ## Macro bundles

 In Scala 2.10.x, macro implementations are represented with functions.
 Once the compiler sees an application of a macro definition, it calls the macro implementation - as simple as that.
-However practice shows that just functions are often not enough due to the following reasons:
+However, practice shows that just functions are often not enough due to the following reasons:

 1. Being limited to functions makes modularizing complex macros awkward.
 It's quite typical to see macro logic concentrate in helper